Skip Content

 Your research found that 9 out of 10 companies are stuck.
 What advice do you have for them?

-They are stuck because they’re not able to manage the holistic system.
-They are stuck because they are often measuring individual metrics vs. the whole and what they need to do is to look at their supply chain and push it forward.
-The story in the book is the actually process I would like for them to go through.
+The story in the book is the actual process I would like for them to go through.
 How do we determine what’s important?
 How to align on that?
 How do we measure on a corporate level, the metrics that matter?
-And how do we align the organization to focus on reliability of functions, and at the top level, align with the business strategy?
-So I told a story but I am hoping that people will use that story to say “well, that’s not a bad methodology”.
+And how do we align the organization to focus on the reliability of functions, and at the top level, align with the business strategy?
+So I told a story but I am hoping that people will use that story to say “Well, that’s not a bad methodology”.

 You mention that Advanced Analytics and Modeling are helpful when trying to determine targets in each metrics area and see tradeoffs.
 Can you expand on that?
 Why are these types of tools important?

-The reason is that you can’t model a complex system in a spreadsheet.
-There are just too many intricacies so it requires more advanced analytics and optimization.
-Most people don’t realize that.
-Especially finance guys who think you can do anything in a spreadsheet.
-But there are certain dependencies that you can’t really model and are non-linear relationships.
 I made the mistake of trying to use predictive analytics with the metrics to find market cap and I found out you just can’t model it in a linear regression.
-I am hoping that companies think more seriously about hiring people that are naturally curious and try tools that will help them understand the metrics tradeoffs and embed those analytics in the their everyday life.
+I am hoping that companies think more seriously about hiring people who are naturally curious and try tools that will help them understand the metrics tradeoffs and embed those analytics in their everyday life.

 What companies are currently using these types of Advanced Analytics and Modeling tools?

-They are typically in the high tech industry.
-Semi-conductor companies are quite good and diligent about using these types of tools.
-High tech and electronics companies, particularly consumer electronics.
+They are typically in the high-tech industry.
+Semiconductor companies are quite good and diligent about using these types of tools.
+High-tech and electronics companies, particularly consumer electronics.
 And then we fall off pretty quickly.
 Sometimes you can find places where the tools are used pretty well like Frito Lay does demand planning, Pepsi has done some great network design work, but most of the time we find that people are not using the tools very well.

 What was most surprising to you when you did the supply chain leader interviews for your book?
 Did one particularly stand out?
 What did they have in common?

 Most people want you to publish positive case studies but the greatest learnings come from the negative ones so that is always a challenge.
 Marty Kisliuk’s (Director of Global Operations, FMC Agricultural Solutions) interview in chapter 1 caused me to rewrite chapter 1 three times.
 I really liked that interview.
 I thought the contrast between Peter Gibbons (EVP of Operations, Mattel) and Philippe Lambotte (SVP, Mattel) was also very interesting.
-At the time of the interview Peter had recently joined Mattel from Starbucks and Philippe was getting ready to join the team after working at Merck and Kraft Foods.
-I thought it was interesting to see how two senior leaders at an organization can have can different perspectives but work together to guide a company forward.
+At the time of the interview, Peter had recently joined Mattel from Starbucks and Philippe was getting ready to join the team after working at Merck and Kraft Foods.
+I thought it was interesting to see how two senior leaders at an organization can have different perspectives but work together to guide a company forward.

 You say that the process to metrics maturity is a journey.
 How long does it typically take?